Developing and Using a Wise Borrowing Strategy

 Getting help if needed

 Take action immediately if your borrowing is getting out of control.
 If credit cards are the problem, stop using them or even cut them up.
-Contact lenders to develop a workable repayment plan.
-A qualified credit counselor can help.
+Use our Debt Consolidation Calculator to see how much your monthly payment might be when you consolidate your debt into one loan or contact lenders to develop a workable repayment plan.
+A qualified credit counselor can also help.

 Consider all the terms

 The “right mortgage” for you should balance interest rate, length, and down payment requirements that fit your situation.
 Adjustable rate mortgages usually have lower rates, but your payments may increase.
-Long-term mortgages usually lock a higher rate.
+Fixed rate mortgage usually lock a higher rate.
 If you expect to stay in one location only a few years, an adjustable rate mortgage may be best.
 If an increase in monthly payments would be too painful, look at a fixed rate mortgage or an adjustable one with rate adjustment limits.

 Prioritize borrowing based on long-term value